 James Nunan – Legal officer, Counter-Terrorism Legislation Section, Attorney-General’s Department.

 What did you study?
 When did you graduate?

 Where did you grow up?
-Can you tell us about any work experience or previous jobs you have held?
+Can you tell us a little about your education?

 How did you get to your current job position?
 For how long have you had it?